frslabs/octus-aadhar-offline-android/README.md

 #### Initiating the Octus aadhar offline Sdk

-Initialize the `Octus aadhar offline` instance with the appropriate configurations to invoke the Octus aadhar offline Sdk
+Initialize the `Octus Aadhar Offline` instance with the appropriate configurations to invoke the Octus Aadhar Offline SDK

 ```java